eu-ge-ne/slice-tree/README.md

 ### `SliceTree.proto.write()`

-Inserts a text into the buffer at the specified index.
+Inserts text into the buffer at the specified index.

 Syntax